 Contents

-Understanding Your GPU Tier: Performance Reality Check
+Understanding Your GPU Tier

 Tier 1 (RTX 4090/5090, AMD 7900 XTX high-end): You can run native resolution on the Crystal Light at 90Hz with settings headroom.
 For the Crystal Super, 72Hz is more realistic if you want consistent performance across all sims.
-Native resolution is viable, though you’ll still need to compromise on mirrors and shadows.
+Native resolution is viable, though you’ll still need to compromise a little on mirrors and shadows.

 Tier 3 (RTX 4070, 4060 Ti, AMD 7800 XT): Crystal Light is your only realistic option for sim racing.
 Expect 72Hz as your target refresh rate with 0.5-0.65x render resolution.
 Virtual mirrors mandatory, dynamic shadows off, and you’ll still need to manage visible car counts carefully in races.
 The Super simply demands too much for consistent performance.